WinterWind33/fish-and-plants/docs/reference/commands/project-command.md

 The `project` command is responsible to manage the lifetime and configuration of a Greenhouse.
 It can be used to create, save and load projects configurations for your `rpi_gc` application.

-## Structure of a project

-In this section, we'll see how the project is structured and represented.

-### Basic project data

-The basic data of a project is a set of these values:

-- `version` : this represents the version of the `rpi_gc` application that last loaded the project.
-The version is automatically upgraded if a newer version of `rpi_gc` is launched with the project that was generated from an older version;
-- `creation time` : this represents the time and date of the creation of the project.
-This field will be useful for statistical analysis;
-- `title` : the name of the project;

 ## Command usage

 ### `--create` option